ICPC: Technology Key to Curbing Corruption, Illicit Financial Flows

 Kingsley Nwezeh in Abuja

-The Chairman of the Independent Corrupt Practices and Other Related Offences Commission (ICPC), Prof. Bolaji Owasanoye, (SAN), has identified the deployment of technology as crucial to the fight against corruption and Illicit Financial Flows (IFFs).
+The Chairman of the Independent Corrupt Practices and Other Related Offences Commission (ICPC), Prof. Bolaji Owasanoye has identified the deployment of technology as crucial to the fight against corruption and Illicit Financial Flows (IFFs).

-Owasanoye made this known at the presentation of demo hacking solutions by seven innovators at the ICPC Headquarters, Abuja.
+Owasanoye, made this known at the presentation of demo- hacking solutions by seven innovators at Abuja.

-The Illicit Financial Flows Hackathon is an initiative of the ICPC and the National Information Technology Development Agency (NITDA) with support of the Ford Foundation, West Africa.
+The IFFs Hackathon is an initiative of the ICPC and the National Information Technology Development Agency (NITDA) with support of the Ford Foundation, West Africa.

-In his welcome remarks, the ICPC Chairman stated that the role of technology would not be underrated in the fulfilment of the commission’s mandate of investigation and prosecution of breaches of the law.
+In his welcome remarks, the ICPC Chairman stated that the role of technology would not be underrated in the fulfillment of the commission’s mandate of investigation and prosecution of breaches of the law.

 He emphasised the need for collaboration by law enforcement agencies in the deployment of more technology to help in reducing the opportunity for money laundering.